 For instance, if you use a tool that is hard to learn, your team won’t adopt it.
-If it’s adding too many replies, your team will certainly get lost among emails (and you’ll lose track on who’s actually doing the work).
+If it’s adding too many replies, your team will certainly get lost among emails (and you’ll lose track of who’s doing the work).
 So let’s see some good practices:

 Email sharing must keep everyone on the same page

 Lots of teams that share an email address for activities such as Helpdesk or CRM face challenges like:

 - What inquiries have been processed / which ones have not?

 - To which inquiries I am accountable?

 - What inquiries are the most important and should be processed first?

 (does it ring a bell?)

 However, traditional email clients do not allow teams to easily reply to questions like the above, right?
-As a consequence, teams need to seek for further support on external tool, besides your inbox.
+As a consequence, teams need to seek for further support on an external tool, besides your inbox.
 Tools such as Trello, Asana or Pipedrive bring a golden feature for teams to work together – collaboration – even though most of the activities start and finish as emails.

 However, moving across different platforms has become an inefficient way to run businesses.
 Small issues, such as forgetting your password for some software might make your work feel much less unproductive.

 For us, shared inboxes allow our team to be in one single place, and it doesn’t require any extra login and passwords.
 Everything is already set in emails.
 We believe in simplicity, and that’s what we want to highlight in our services.

 So no more lost information, no more switching apps.
-Email was probably the first account you created on the internet, and it remains useful nowadays.
+The email was probably the first account you created on the internet, and it remains useful nowadays.
 We just want to boost it so much that you won’t want to replace it anymore.

 Inboxes gain transparency with email sharing